wpeixoto/zim-templates/HeadingsYaml/README.md

 ### The zim export may end prematurely

-The export ends when encounters a page without headings or when there is any text before the first heading.
+The export ends abruptly in some cases:
+- when encounters a page without headings or when there is any text before the first heading
+- when there are regexp strings in an article body

 ### Wrong format name